MohitGoel92/Grocery-Store-Items-Association/README.md

   - (3 products sold per day x 7 days) / 7500 total transactions = 21/7500 = 0.0028 = 0.003 (3 d.p)

 - The min_confidence has been given a value of 0.2, which states that we only wish to see association rules that are at least 20% correct.
-In other words, a min_confidence value of 0.2 states that if item I1 is picked, there is a probability of 20% that item I2 is picked thereafter, if we are analysing the association rule of items I1 and I2.
+In other words, a min_confidence value of 0.2 states that if item X is picked, there is a probability of 20% that item Y is picked thereafter, if we are analysing the association rule of items X and Y.

 - The min_lift is set to three as values that are equal to or greater than three are interpreted as a "highly relevant" or a "high strength" rule.